knoorbakhsh/knoorbakhsh.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "About"
-excerpt: "About me"
+excerpt: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a last-year Bachelor of Science student in computer engineering with the minor in applied mathematics at Sharif University of Technology (SUT).
+My name is Kimia Noorbakhsh, and I am a last-year Bachelor of Science student in computer engineering with the minor in applied mathematics at Sharif University of Technology (SUT).

 My main areas of interest include
 - Causal and Statistical Inference